researchart/rose7re20/submissions/152-unterkalmsteiner/INSTALL.md

 3. Open the first document:

     ![](screenshot_3.png)
-4. Now wait until the recommender has done it's initialization (this is currently not cached and can take up to 3 minutes).
+4. Now wait until the recommender has done its initialization (this is currently not cached and can take up to 3 minutes).
 Check out the console output of INCEpTION to see when the initial recommendations are ready:

     ![](screenshot_4.png)
 5. Press `F5` to reload the page (unfortunately, new recommendations do not trigger an automatic page reload yet)